Five Tips for Managing An Autistic Employee

 2. Practice what you preach.
 Follow the policies that you put in place for your staff.
 For example, if you have a rule that employees need to call on the phone (not text) if they are going to be out sick, don't text them back.
 That kind of inconsistency will be confusing and will indicate to your employee that it IS okay to text.
 Managers will sometimes need to do things differently in the course of business.
 If that happens in a situation where it's affecting your employee, the best way to avoid confusion is to explain why you are doing it differently, and reiterate the policy that you normally follow.

 4. Assume competence.
-People with AS are like everyone else in the sense that they want and deserve to be taken seriously.
+Autistic employees are like everyone else in the sense that they want and deserve to be taken seriously.
 If you've hired them for a job to be done, trust your hiring skills and assume that they are competent.
-Forget any pre-conceived notions about AS.
-People with AS are incredibly loyal and dedicated if they have the right manager and the right company, who will appreciate their strengths.
+Forget any pre-conceived notions about Autism.
+Autistic people are incredibly loyal and dedicated if they have the right manager and the right company, who will appreciate their strengths.